 - Whole Tone Scale---a scale where each note is separated by the interval of a whole tone.

 Why Learn Musical Theory?

-As a piano instructor I find that students who learn musical theory benefit in the following ways:
+As a piano instructor, I find that students who learn musical theory benefit in the following ways:

 - Hastens the learning process.
 An example would be in learning scales in different keys.
 The student will recognize a particular scale in the body of the music.
-Because he has practiced the scale, he plays it fluently immediately, therefor saving hours of practice.
+Because he has practiced the scale, he plays it fluently immediately, therefore saving hours of practice.

 - Learning intervals.
-With a good knowledge of intervals the student becomes a good sight-reader.
+With a good knowledge of intervals, the student becomes a good sight-reader.

 - A knowledge of music theory is essential for getting better-paying gigs.